Fixed-point free circle actions on 4-manifolds: Injectivity of -actions when has infinite center

 \section{Injectivity of $\s^1$-actions when $\pi_1$ has infinite center}

-The main purpose of this section is to show that fixed-point free $\s^1$-four-manifolds whose fundamental groups have infinite center are injective, hence admit a fiber-sum decomposition.
+The main purpose of this section is to show that a smooth fixed-point free $\s^1$-four-manifold whose fundamental group has infinite center is injective, hence admits a fiber-sum decomposition.
 A key role is played by Lemma 5.2, whose proof requires the use of the Geometrization Theorem in various forms.

 We begin with the following observation.